Tedjoulemohermann/Tedjoulemohermann/README.md

 <a href="https://app-projects-yh65ybcauk3xkxvu2djhmw.streamlit.app/">Project 2 : EDA Streamlit Application.</a>
 <b>Situation</b>: In this project I deployed a  Streamlit application for Exploratory data analysis purpose.
 <b>SKILLS</b>: Pycharm, GitHub, Streamlit , Pandas, Numpy and Data visualization.
+<a href="https://blooddonation.streamlit.app/">Project 3 : Blood Donation Campaign in Cameroon.</a>
+<b>Situation</b>: In this project I deployed a  Streamlit application for Analyse Blood Campaign data in Cameroon .
+<b>SKILLS</b>: Pycharm, GitHub, Streamlit , Pandas, Numpy, Data visualization, Machine learning and FastApi, .
 <hr />
 - How to reach me : tedjoulemongueudehermann@gmail.com  <br>
 - Know about my experiences and connect we me : https://www.linkedin.com/in/hermann-tedjoulemo/<br>